vdekercd/vdekercd/README.md

 ## I'm a :computer: .Net developer / :black_nib: Blogger / :mega: Speaker

-I am an experienced professional in software development and architecture, boasting nearly 15 years of expertise, with a focus on Microsoft technologies.
-Regularly, I publish articles on Medium.com, contribute to podcasts on DevDevDev.net, and occasionally impart my knowledge at conferences and events dedicated to computer development.
+I am an experienced professional in *software development and architecture*, boasting nearly 15 years of expertise, with a focus on *Microsoft technologies*.
+Regularly, I publish articles on *Medium.com*, contribute to podcasts on *DevDevDev.net*, and occasionally impart my knowledge at conferences and events dedicated to computer development.

 [My stories on medium](https://medium.com/@damien.vandekerckhove)